 Figure 2: Repetitive Stretching of inner ankle region leading to tibial nerve irritation

-On physical examination, patients will often have a flatfoot type.
+On physical examination, patients will often have a flat foot type.
 Direct palpation over the inside of the ankle (posteromedial) will often reveal a localized area of pain with symptoms radiating into the sole of the foot.
-If direct pressure or tapping on the nerve reproduces patients symptoms, it is called a “Tinel’s sign”.
-Sensory examination of the foot may reveal some decreased sensation on the sole of the foot, although in most patients this is not the case.
+If direct pressure or tapping on the nerve reproduces patients symptoms, it is called a “Tinel’s sign.”
+Sensory examination of the foot may reveal some decreased sensation on the sole of the foot.

-Weightbearing x-rays of the foot should be assessed to review for any obvious pathology in the hindfoot.
+Weight-bearing x-rays of the foot are typically used to assess for alignment or bony deformity.
 A CT scan or MRI is sometimes indicated to rule out a mass, which may be irritating the nerve (Figure 3).

-The vast majority of patients with tarsal tunnel syndrome can (and should) be treated nonoperatively.
-The primary approach to treating this condition is to attempt to decrease the repetitive traction injury across the nerve and the other structures in this area of the foot.
-In this regard, treatment is quite similar to that for acquired adult flatfoot deformity and plantar fasciitis.
-In fact, these three conditions together have been labeled as the terrible triad and it is not uncommon to see them all together in one patient.
-This patient is typically someone with a flattened arch of the foot who is overweight.
+The vast majority of patients with tarsal tunnel syndrome can (and should) be treated non-operatively.
+The primary approach to treating this condition is to attempt to decrease repetitive traction and decrease inflammation of the tibial nerve.
+In this regard, treatment is quite similar to treatment for acquired adult flatfoot deformity and plantar fasciitis.

-- Comfort shoes designed to disperse the force more evenly across the foot can be very helpful.
+- Comfort shoes designed to disperse the force more evenly across the foot.

-- Stretching exercises designed to stretch the calf muscle and thereby indirectly decrease the load through this area of the foot may also be helpful.
+- Stretching exercises designed to stretch the calf muscle and thereby indirectly decrease the load through this area of the foot.

 - Weight loss will often end up being a critically important component of non-operative treatment, as this will serve to decrease the repetitive forces through this area of the foot.

-- Activity modification to limit the amount of standing and walking and thereby the amount of repetitive injury to this area is also an important component of nonoperative management.
-Physical therapy to establish exercise program characterized by appropriate fitness and stretching exercises, as well as some localized massage to help desensitize the area and perhaps breakdown scar may be of some benefit.
+- Activity modification to limit the amount of standing and walking and thereby the amount of repetitive injury to this area is also an important component of non-operative management.
+Physical therapy to establish an exercise program characterized by appropriate fitness and stretching exercises, as well as some localized massage to help desensitize the area and perhaps breakdown scarring may be of some benefit.